jtenner/as-bench/README.md

 The as-bench benchmark suite itself was designed to solve a few problems:

 - Create a set of benchmark API that match Jest ergonomics
-- Compile and bootstrap your tests from a CLI
+- Compile and bootstrap your tests from a minimal CLI
 - Standardize the way AssemblyScript modules are written
 - Encourage good optimization habits